Table of Contents

 Long-term natural gas commodity contracts have for decades been the backbone of the EU security of supply.
 From the 1970s, these contracts have been used to import more than 250 Bcm/year of natural gas to the EU area.
-Accepted as the modus operandi among both producers and the EU purchasers, the traditional view is that long-term take-or-pay contracts provide for a security of demand for the producer and security of steady supply for the purchaser.
+Accepted as the modus operandi among both producers and the EU purchasers, the traditional view is that long-term take-or-pay contracts provide for the security of demand for the producer and security of steady supply for the purchaser.
 The producer has the certainty of demand and can plan for the necessary investments with a long-term rationale.
 The purchaser has the certainty of supplies and can therefore adopt a long-term strategy in downstream markets.

-In the SADC context, the long term contract needs project developers to trust that governments well uphold their end of the contract.
+In the SADC context, the long term contract needs project developers to trust that governments will uphold their end of the contract.
 Perhaps traditionally, Africa has a legacy of poor contractual performance, an unsophisticated, if any, regulatory environment, and a poor justice system.
 These are precursors to lack of trust in contracts.
-Regulations are absolutely essential and indeed, this seems to be changing, perhaps off the back the success of other African hydrocarbons industries, such as Libya’s, Nigeria’s and Angola’s.
+Regulations are essential and indeed, this seems to be changing, perhaps off the back the success of other African hydrocarbons industries, such as Libya’s, Nigeria’s and Angola’s.
 In Mozambique and Tanzania for example, long term contracts are largely in place for a large proportion of the reserves in the ground, a highly promising position.
-To top it off, South Africa has of course been importing gas from Mozambique since 2003, a 16 year history of trust.
+To top it off, South Africa has of course been importing gas from Mozambique since 2003, a 16-year history of trust.

 5.2.3.
 Transport Corridors

 The SADC region has an extensive network of freight transport corridor.
-These freight transport corridors were first established in the 1980s because of the many land locked countries in the region, but a particular motivation was to bypass South Africa in rejection of the apartheid government in South Africa at the time.
-The corridors were mostly identified starting from a port and developed protruding inwards towards the land locked countries (Figure 9).
+These freight transport corridors were first established in the 1980s because of the many landlocked countries in the region, but a particular motivation was to bypass South Africa in rejection of the apartheid government in South Africa at the time.
+The corridors were mostly identified starting from a port and developed protruding inwards towards the landlocked countries (Figure 9).

 Today, the SADC transport corridors are regarded as some of the most successful corridors in the world.
 Some features that made them successful include common political objectives, adopting a common language (English), similar road and rail design and operational standards, cooperation among member states, and the establishment of corridor-specific secretariats.
 The SADC corridor approach to regional development is based on well-maintained and operated infrastructure and the provision of seamless transport services.

-However, although the corridors have been successful to date, there are several challenges relating to providing an adequate regional infrastructure and related transport services, a setting that urgently requires strategies to improve and expand the freight transport system to meet emerging demand.
-Freight transport in the SADC region is furthermore characterized by extreme polarization in favor of road transport.
+However, although the corridors have been successful to date, there are several challenges relating to providing adequate regional infrastructure and related transport services, a setting that urgently requires strategies to improve and expand the freight transport system to meet emerging demand.
+Freight transport in the SADC region is furthermore characterized by extreme polarization in favour of road transport.
 The setup translates into a situation in which there are numerous negative aspects, including a high rate of transport-related accidents, road congestion, high infrastructure expenditure, and environmental damage.
 This inevitably results in high transport costs.

 South African ports dominate the extensive port system in the SADC region, both in terms of sheer numbers and capacity and volumes handled.
 South African ports also serve the majority of landlocked countries in the SADC region (Figure 9).
 Most ports in the SADC region were primarily designed to serve the needs of the individual countries and their natural hinterlands, and thus there is an apparent fragmentation in the general transport networks that connects the ports.
 Many of the SADC ports are also general ports focused on a variety of imports and mineral exports and hence are not adapted to SSS.